The Creativity Pioneers Podcast

 ★ Support this podcast ★

-An inspiring moment for the self, a toolbox for amplifying our creativity, critical gaze and imagination, and an opportunity for personal growth: hosted by Moleskine Foundation CEO Adama Sanneh, “CREATIVITY PIONEERS” is a podcast that looks at the role of creativity as a tool for personal and social transformation.
+An inspiring moment for the self, a toolbox for amplifying our creativity, critical gaze, and imagination, and an opportunity for personal growth, “Creativity Pioneers” is a podcast hosted by Moleskine Foundation CEO Adama Sanneh.
+It examines the role of creativity as a tool for personal and social transformation.

-We engage in conversations with unique creative minds from all over the world - from Johannesburg to Paris, from Berlin to Milan, from Harare to New York City - to explore and expand our understanding of creativity and its transformative power..
-Exploring different realms of knowledge: philosophy, history, art, science, politics in search of new ways to navigate the world around us.
+We engage in conversations with unique creative minds from all over the world—from Johannesburg to Paris, Berlin to Milan, Harare to New York City—to explore and expand our understanding of creativity and its transformative power.

 Tune in and join us on this journey!